 - The term ‘registration’ generally refers to patients scheduled for same-day or outpatient procedures.

 - The 24-hour timeframe begins when the patient arrives at the physician’s office for admission/registration.

 - If the H&P is completed greater than 30 days prior to inpatient admission or registration, it cannot be updated.
 A new H & P must be done.

 - A properly documented H&P is valid for the entire length of stay.
 All changes to the patient’s condition should be entered in the daily progress notes.

 - A new H&P or update to the H&P is not required for a patient who remains continuously hospitalized.
 If the patient has been discharged and later readmitted, a proper H&P (no greater than 30 days) would be needed and it should be updated within 24 hours after re-admission/registration but before a surgical procedure or other procedure requiring anesthesia.

-- Operative Reports and High-risk Procedure Reports: These reports have to be dictated and documented immediately after the operative or other high risk procedure.
+- Operative Reports and High-risk Procedure Reports: You should dictate and document these reports immediately after the operative or other high-risk procedure.
 The goal should be to ensure that pertinent information is available to the next caregiver.
-The Joint Commission’s other notes on operative reports are as follows:
+The Joint Commission’s notes on operative reports are as follows:

 - The report can be written or dictated by the surgeon in the new unit or area of care the patient is shifted to after the operation.